What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of medical scientists is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
+Employment of medical scientists is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations.

 Students planning careers as medical scientists generally pursue a bachelor’s degree in biology, chemistry, or a related field.
 Undergraduate students benefit from taking a broad range of classes, including life sciences, physical sciences, and math.
 Students also typically take courses that develop communication and writing skills, because they must learn to write grants effectively and publish their research findings.